 What provoked this explosion?
 Or is it even an explosion?
-I really don’t know.
+I don’t know.
 Since among time I gave up on a real awakening in the Palestinian blood of resistance.
-It is true that political parties jump over each operation or act or attack whatever each one wants to call, but I strongly believe that such people don’t have any affiliation or at least orders from any group.
-The situation is so grave, it is just a normal thing to decide to revenge or act upon the continuous state of humiliation that continues to increase.
+It is true that political parties jump over each operation or act or attack whatever each one wants to call, but I firmly believe that such people don’t have any affiliation or at least orders from any group.
+The situation is so grave; it is just a regular thing to decide to revenge or act upon the constant state of humiliation that continues to increase.

 I cannot condemn the attacks because the only question that I can continue to ask myself is: what would a settler expect?
-They live on a land that they deliberately stole.
-They deliberately live inside and within neighborhoods and villages where they don’t only live, but violate, terrorize the local inhabitants.
+They live in a land that they deliberately stole.
+They intentionally live inside and within neighborhoods and villages where they don’t only live but violate, terrorize the local inhabitants.
 They walk around armed.
 And they expect that they are totally safe being a hyena inside a lion’s grove.
 Whether the Israeli public or sympathizers like it or not.
-It is in the very first place, the presence in such areas itself violates human rights and humanity, so chances of such acts is just normal.
-How many Palestinians continue to be victims to such terror activities of such colonialist settlers go most of the time even unmentioned.
+It is in the very first place, the presence in such areas itself violates human rights and humanity, so chances of such acts is just average.
+How many Palestinians continue to be victims of such terror activities of such colonialist settlers go most of the time even unmentioned.

-Are we on a verge of a third intifada?
+Are we on the verge of a third intifada?
 I also don’t think so.
-The only time there will be an intifada is when the PA is completely dissolved and the current leadership leaves this country and its people on his or her own. .
+The only time there will be an intifada is when the PA is completely dissolved, and the current leadership leaves this country and its people on his or her own.

-As sarcastic as it might seem, I prefer occupation to the current situation.
+As sarcastic as it might seem, I prefer occupation to the present situation.
 Whatever is happening today is bringing back to our memories the first clashes of the first intifada.
-When the palestininian blood was one.
+When the Palestinian blood was one.
 When the enemy was clear and named.
-We need to be back to that phase when it is the occupation and we.
+We need to be back to that phase when it is the occupation and us.
 It is healthier for both sides.

 The martyr of today happened to be from Ramallah.
 Rumor has it that the Israelis are heading towards Ramallah to destroy his family’s house.
-How odd and normal it felt.
-Odd in the sense of entering a supposedly sovereign area where the Palestinian police would officially be safeguarding their entry to destroy a Palestinian’s home.
-And normal in the sense of what Israel usually does to Palestinians, and somehow we have witnessed a lot of it in Jerusalem.
+How odd and ordinary it felt.
+Strange in the sense of entering a supposedly sovereign area where the Palestinian police would officially be safeguarding their entry to destroy a Palestinian’s home.
+And healthy in the sense of what Israel usually does to Palestinians, and somehow we have witnessed a lot of it in Jerusalem.

-You cannot impose terror and call payback sometimes when chance allows it …Terror Attacks.
+You cannot impose terror and call payback sometimes when chance allows it.Panic Attacks.

 Your presence in settlements\colonies is the ultimate state of terror.